oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

    not exist on the node assigned by the system.
  - "OUTPUT_FILES" : OAR cannot write the output files (stdout and stderr) in the working directory.
- - "CAN_NOT_NOTIFY_OARSUB" : OAR cannot notify the oarsub process for an interactive job (maybe the user has killed this process).
+ - "CANNOT_NOTIFY_OARSUB" : OAR cannot notify the oarsub process for an interactive job (maybe the user has killed this process).
  - "WALLTIME" : the job has reached its walltime.
  - "SCHEDULER_REDUCE_NB_NODES_FOR_RESERVATION" : this means that there is not